insightsengineering/teal.code/README.md

 * ability to chain and join `qenv` objects together to provide fine-grained control over executed code
 * automatic handling of errors and warnings encountered when executed code

-`teal.code` also ships a [`shiny`](https://shiny.posit.co/) module that helps inspect the stored code as well as messages, warnings, and error messages resulting from evaluation via `shiny` web application.

 ## Installation

 ```r